Jitterbit Harmony Design Studio

 Another option for project design is to use Cloud Studio, our next-generation project designer featuring a modern and collaborative user experience with a cloud-based UI.

-For new projects, contact your Customer Success Manager to determine which Studio application best suits your needs.
-For moving existing Design Studio projects to Cloud Studio, contact the Jitterbit Product team via Slack for assistance.
+Contact your Customer Success Manager to determine which Studio application best suits your needs for new projects, or to schedule a Readiness Assessment Check for moving existing Design Studio projects to Cloud Studio.

 The user-friendly graphical interface provides multiple tools for easy definition of complex business processes including predefined Formula Builder functions, enhanced scripting and validation tools, chained operations to be sequentially triggered by events in a prior operation, user-defined local variables that run only in real-time operation of a specific process, and predefined global variables that are defined throughout the entire project.

 In the design phase, you can test a query or other operation to make sure all components are valid.
 Or you can actually run the operation, which displays an operations monitor at the bottom of your screen to report start/end times and progress, number of records processed, and success or failure.